brimdata/zed/docs/tutorials/zed-primer.md

 A productive few weeks for McCanne!

-We can use the `min` / `max` aggregations to see the time range of our data set:
+We can use the `min` and `max` aggregations to see the time range of our data set:

 ```bash
 $ zed query -Z 'min(created_at), max(created_at)'